near/nearcore/docs/architecture/storage/trie.md

 Stores all `Trie` nodes and allows to get serialized nodes by `TrieKey` hash using the `retrieve_raw_bytes` method.

-There are two implementations of `TrieStorage`:
+There are two major implementations of `TrieStorage`:

-- `TrieCachingStorage` - applies the shard cache to values read by `retrieve_raw_bytes`.
+* `TrieCachingStorage` - caches all big values ever read by `retrieve_raw_bytes`.
-- `TrieMemoryPartialStorage` - used for validating recorded partial storage.
+* `TrieMemoryPartialStorage` - used for validating recorded partial storage.

 Note that these storages use database keys, which are retrieved using hashes of trie nodes using the `get_key_from_shard_id_and_hash` method.